Welcome to a new state, REPARATION NATION!

 Photo: Tanja Hall

 Jessica Nupen is considered Hamburg's most international choreographer.
-Since 2013, she has been creating highly relevant, innovative, large and small multidisciplinary productions of dance theatre, installations, exhibitions and films.
+Since 2013, she has been creating highly relevant, innovative, large and small multidisciplinary productions of dance theater, installations, exhibitions and films.
 With 15 international productions that have toured to over 12 different European and African cities and 2 international choreography awards, Jessica Nupen has established herself as a major figure in the Hamburg and international performing arts scene.
 Nupen's work has been funded by the German Federal Cultural Foundation, Hamburg Cultural Authority, Cassens Foundation and the Goethe Institute, among others.

 Cast & Credits